prateekpmd/prateekpmd/README.md

 # Hi there, I'm Prateek Premanand ! 👋

 ## 🚀 About Me
-I'm a passionate full stack developer with 5 years of hands-on experience, specializing in crafting efficient and user-friendly web applications.
+  I'm a passionate full stack developer with 1.6 years of hands-on experience, specializing in crafting efficient and user-friendly web applications.
 My journey into web development began with a deep curiosity about the inner workings of the web, and it has propelled me into a dynamic career where continuous learning and adaptation are paramount.
 I thrive in collaborative environments, always eager to tackle complex problems and deliver high-quality, innovative solutions.
+  My expertise spans a wide range of technologies, including JavaScript, React, Next.js, Node.js, Express, MongoDB, MySQL, and PostgreSQL.
+I am proficient in using Git for version control, Swagger for API documentation, and Postman for testing APIs.
+Additionally, I have experience with Bitbucket and GitHub for code repositories, and Netlify and Vercel for deploying web applications.
+My goal is to leverage my comprehensive skill set to create innovative solutions that drive business growth and deliver exceptional user experiences.

 ## 🛠️ Technologies & Tools